YuanLiu-SJTU/FoldExplorer-Residue-Embedding/README.md

-# FoldExplorer Inference
+# FoldExplorer Residue Embedding

-FoldExplorer Inference extracts residue-level FoldExplorer embeddings directly from a folder of protein structure files.
+We retrained a residue-level representation model following the original FoldExplorer training strategy and datasets.

-For each structure file, the pipeline runs:
+Given a folder of protein structure files, the inference pipeline extracts residue-level embeddings by integrating both structural and sequence information.

-1. ESM-IF last-layer residue embedding from the 3D structure;
+For each structure file, the pipeline performs:

-2. ESM2 last-layer residue embedding from the sequence extracted from that structure;
+1. ESM-IF residue embedding extraction from the 3D structure;
-3. FoldExplorer fusion to produce the final residue-level embedding.
+2. ESM2 residue embedding extraction from the corresponding amino acid sequence;

-Only the final FoldExplorer embeddings are saved.
-ESM2 and ESM-IF intermediate embeddings are kept in memory for the current shard and discarded.
+3. FoldExplorer-style feature fusion to generate the final residue-level representation.

 ## Installation